 If you are 16 or 17 years old

-If you are under 18 years of age and are either homeless or at risk of homelessness, go to Children's Services as soon as possible at:
+If you are under 18 years of age and are either homeless or at risk of homelessness, you should:

 Ocean House, 87-89 London Road

 - Opening hours: Monday to Thursday, 8.30am to 5.00pm, Friday 8.30am to 4.30pm